Therena/ConEmuIntegration/README.md

 ## 📜 License
 This project is licensed under the [Apache 2.0 License](https://github.com/Therena/ConEmuIntegration/blob/master/LICENSE).

-*Note: ConEmu and ConEmu Inside are governed by their own respective licenses.
+*Note: "ConEmu" and "ConEmu Inside" are governed by their own respective licenses.
 Please refer to their project repositories for details.*